The communication styles you’ll encounter when working in a team

 But, they may also come across as impatient and intolerant in certain situations.

-When it comes to their communication style, ENTJs tend to be assertive and outspoken — they are always ready to share their opinions, but also want to hear the opinions of others.
+When it comes to their style of communication, ENTJs tend to be assertive and outspoken — they are always ready to share their opinions, but also want to hear the opinions of others.

 They tend to be objective, strategic, direct, and confident while conversing with others, and have no problem providing critical feedback when they spot a flaw in someone’s idea or opinions.